socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'appstoreenabled' => true,

-When enabled, admins may install apps from the Nextcloud app store.
+When enabled, admins may install apps from the cyfrSpaces app store.

 Defaults to ``true``